Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A first model violating the Shizuta-Kawashima condition

-Notice that the equation for $w$ in (\ref{PK_system}) is independent of the dissipative variables $u, v$ and it has already been studied in \cite{Pusateri}.
-Therefore, we will simply implement in our system (\ref{PK_system}) the estimates obtained in \cite{Pusateri}.
-More precisely, we use the following result from \cite{Pusateri}. \begin{Prop} Let $w$ be the solution to
+The equation for $w$ in (\ref{PK_system}) is independent of the dissipative variables $u, v$ and it has already been studied in \cite{Pusateri}.
+Therefore, we will simply implement the estimates obtained in \cite{Pusateri} in the dissipative part of system \eqref{PK_system}.
+More precisely, we use the following result from \cite{Pusateri}.